The Department of Water and Environmental Regulation has presented Rehoboth with a certificate of its accreditation as a Waste Wise School.

 A Waste Wise Teacher Committee has applied for a Tier 1 grant to purchase equipment that will help further the school’s efforts in waste reduction.

 While Rehoboth has returned to its regular routines, the questions for teachers have been “Is project-based learning authentic?" and, "Has anything changed since?”
-If Rehoboth’s Waste Wise project is any indication,
+If Rehoboth’s Waste Wise project is any indication, the answer is clearly “Yes!”.

 Students’ and teachers’ efforts have been rewarded, with Rehoboth Christian College (Kenwick Primary) being accredited as a Waste Wise School.
 This program helps schools with educational strategies for reducing waste to landfill by implementing the 3Rs – reduce, reuse, recycle – and developing positive environmental values.
 A Waste Wise accreditation is evidence that Rehoboth is modelling responsible environmental behaviours through hands-on learning experiences that are linked to the Australian Curriculum.